 Which Investments Will Help You Reach Your Goals

-The risk if you don't think about your investment mix is that you run the risk of losing out on the opportunity of compounding returns.
+If you don't think about your investment mix, you run the risk of losing out on the opportunity of compounding returns.
 If you repay your HBP into a short-term cash investment making a bit of interest, you likely won't have enough growth to reach your retirement goal.

 So this is the time to consider what types of investments will give you the best chance of reaching your goals.
 In all likelihood, your best bet will be a balanced investment portfolio that you make monthly contributions to, with a combination of equity and fixed-income investments, which should provide you with the combination of growth and diversification you'll need to retire comfortably.